Description of the National Register of Electors

 The percentage of electors included in the Register (coverage) is one of the key indicators used to measure the extent to which Canadians can exercise their democratic right to vote

-Coverage represents the proportion of eligible electors appearing in the Register.
-Since 2009, the coverage has varied between 92% and 94%, consistently exceeding the target of 92% (see graph below).
-Current and upcoming activities to be implemented before the 2019 general election are expected to improve coverage further.
-As a result, the national coverage target was increased from 92 percent to 94 percent starting in April 2019.
-As of June 2019, 93.5% of all eligible electors were included in the Register, and 90.8% of registered electors were listed at their current address.
+Coverage represents the proportion of qualified electors appearing on the Register.
+Since 2009, the national coverage has varied between 92% and 94%, consistently exceeding the target of 92% (see graph below).
+Recent activities implemented before the 2019 federal election were expected to further improve the coverage.
+As a result, the coverage target was increased from 92% to 94% in April 2019.
+As of September 2019, 96.4% of qualified electors appear on the Register.

 Information sources that update the National Register of Electors

 The Register is updated continually with information from these sources:

 - For people who tick the "Yes" boxes in the Elections Canada section of their federal income tax form, which asks if they have Canadian citizenship and agree to share their name, date of birth and address to update the Register

 - For new citizens who tick the "Yes" box on their citizenship application form, agreeing to share their name, gender, date of birth, address, Unique Client Identifier number and date their citizenship was granted to update the Register

 - For Canadian Forces Regular Force members who have completed a Statement of Ordinary Residence form